Converting Your Mask

 1. You'll need a ribbon, cord, or drawstring about 42" in length, and no wider than 1/2".

-2. Cut the elastic, but do not remove it from the channels yet.
-(If you've already removed it, it's ok - it will be trickier to thread the ribbon through, but it can be done with patience!)
+2. Cut the elastic, but do not remove it from the channels just yet.
+(If you've already removed it, that's also ok - it will be a little trickier to thread the ribbon through, but it can be done with patience!)

 3. Attach one end of the ribbon to the cut end of the elastic using a small safety pin.